 Powered USB extenders.
-Powered extenders such as the Icron Ranger (www.icron.com) are also commonly available in computer stores and by mail order over the Internet.
+Powered extenders such as the Icron Ranger (www.icron.com) are also commonly available.
 These extenders require power at one end of the cable (either end) and will let you operate the camera (or any USB device) up to 100 meters from the computer.